gabors-data-analysis/gabors-data-analysis.github.io/_pages/additional-reading.md

 On **surveys**, a great review is "How to run survey: A guide to creating your own identifying variation and revelealing the invisible", [NBER DP Stefanie Stantcheva](https://www.nber.org/system/files/working_papers/w30527/w30527.pdf).

 ### Chapter 06

 On *p-hacking*, a fantastic story is about a body of research in social psychology written up in [New York Times Magazine](https://www.nytimes.com/2017/10/18/magazine/when-the-revolution-came-for-amy-cuddy.html) in 2017.
-The review of methods started in 2012 soon led to the birth of data investigation team [Data Colada](https://datacolada.org/about) in 2013.
+The review of methods started in 2012 soon led to the birth of data investigation team [Data Colada](https://datacolada.org/about) in 2013 by Profs Uri Simonsohn, Leif Nelson and Joe Simmons.
+They also wrote a [paper on p-curve](http://urisohn.com/sohn_files/wp/wordpress/wp-content/uploads/2019/01/pcp2-P-curve-2-published-.pdf), a tool to analyze a body of literature.
+Read any other pieces of Data Colada on challenges to reproducibility.
 Amazing stuff.

 ## Part II